Chasnah7/aseprite-build-script/README.md

 2. ASEPRITE

-    * Path where aseprite source code will be unzipped into, directory is created for you.
+    * Path where Aseprite source code will be unzipped into, directory is created for you.
 DO NOT MODIFY!

 3. SKIA